HazyResearch/ThunderKittens/README.md

 1. **Simplicity**.
 ThunderKittens is stupidly simple to write.
 2. **Extensibility**.
 ThunderKittens is natively embedded into CUDA, so that if you need more than ThunderKittens can offer, it won’t get in your way of building it yourself.
 3. **Speed**.
 Kernels written in ThunderKittens should be at least as fast as those written from scratch -- especially because ThunderKittens can do things the “right” way under the hood.
-We think our Flash Attention 3 implementation speaks for this point.
+We think our FlashAttention-3 implementation speaks for this point.

 <div align="center">
     <img src="assets/attn.png" height=600 alt="Flash Attention 3, but with kittens!" style="margin-bottom:px"/>
 </div>

+ThunderKittens is used by many AI companies for production-scale training and inference (e.g., [Together AI](https://www.together.ai/blog/thunderkittens), Jump Trading, and [Cursor](https://cursor.com/en-US/blog/kernels)).

 ThunderKittens is built for NVIDIA GPUs.
 For AMD GPUs, check out [HipKittens](https://github.com/HazyResearch/HipKittens).